AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/README.md

 ## Lambda Functions

 ### Copy From S3 Bronze to S3 Silver
-The Lambda function responsible for copying data from the S3 Bronze bucket to the S3 Silver bucket can be found [here](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/lambda_function1.py).
+The Lambda function `copyFromS3BronzeToS3Silver` is designed to copy data from the S3 Bronze bucket (Landing Zone) to the S3 Silver bucket (Intermediate Zone).
+Here's how it works:
+1. **Trigger**: The function is triggered by S3 events, which provide the source bucket and object key.
+2. **Waiter**: It uses an S3 waiter to ensure that the object exists in the source bucket before proceeding.
+3. **Copy**: It copies the object to the target bucket (S3 Silver).
+4. **Response**: The function returns a success message upon successful completion.

+The code for this function is available [here](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/lambda_function1.py).

 ### Transform and Load to S3 Golden
-The Lambda function responsible for transforming data and loading it into the S3 Golden bucket can be found [here](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/lambda_function2.py).
+The Lambda function `transformation-convert-to-csv-s3golden-lambdafunction` performs data transformation and loads the processed data into the S3 Golden bucket.
+Here's how it works:

-## Deploy Lambda Functions
-You can deploy the Lambda functions using the provided scripts.
-Follow the AWS Lambda documentation for deployment instructions.
+1. **Trigger**: This function is triggered by S3 events from the S3 Silver bucket (Intermediate Zone).
+2. **Waiter**: It waits for the object to be available in the source bucket before proceeding.
+3. **Download and Transform**: It retrieves the JSON object, converts it to a Pandas DataFrame, selects specific columns, and then converts the DataFrame to CSV format.
+4. **Upload**: The CSV data is then uploaded to the S3 Golden bucket.
+5. **Response**: The function returns a success message upon successful completion.

+The code for this function is available [here](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/lambda_function2.py).

 ## Redshift Configuration
 Instructions for Redshift configuration, including creating tables and setting up the Redshift cluster, are detailed [here](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/redshift_configuration.md).